RevoU-FSSE-4/module-1-LightKazuto/readme.md

 # Games Squad

 Games Squad is website to give information abaout games, walkthrought, recomendation and anythink!. on this website we will discuss any game. whether it's a game that's currently popular, underrated but good, and so forth.
+Apart from that, this website has a good appearance and an interface that is easy to understand.

 ## Table of Content